Boot a Portable VirtualBox from USB

 One common use is running Linux distributions on a Windows host via USB without rebooting.
 For example, you can run Sabayon Linux from a USB VirtualBox as shown here:

-Benefits of Running VirtualBox from USB:
+Benefits of making VirtualBox boot from USB

 • Portability: Carry your complete VM environment anywhere.